top of page

 After rearranging and pacing and rearranging some more, Marketa told me that she had found out which skeleton was important.
 This was the seahorse, which I believed to be a mythical creature until she told me otherwise.
 She held the seahorse up to the light, and the light shone through its bony plates and etched inside the bony plates were letters.
 These were the directions to Tove's childhood home.

-But presently she came outside and found me and explained that Tove did not want to be troubled by the gold-seekers and life-leechers who trouble all alchemists.
+But presently she came outside in calmer spirits and explained to me that Tove did not want to be troubled by the gold-seekers and life-leechers who trouble all alchemists.
 Tove wanted to be followed only by those who loved knowledge.
 This I understood, and my heart warmed to Tove.

 So now, after a night's rest, we are following the directions Tove left behind.
 Soon we shall have arrived, and I will document further.

-We arrived and found her clan of women in mourning.
-She was wrapped in a shroud and they were preparing for the rituals of the dead.
-I have never seen Marketa’s face look so empty.
+We arrived at sunset and found her clan of women in mourning, singing and enacting the rituals of the dead.
+She had passed away the night before, taking the secret of the Cave with her.
+I have never seen Marketa's face look so empty.

-The women of the clan have agreed to share the secret of the Cave with Marketa, under one condition.
-She must pass the three tests that all women must pass to be accepted into their clan.
+Last night Marketa spoke with the clan leaders deep into the night.
+I do not know what she said about her heartsickness, but in the morning the women agreed to share the secret of the Cave.
+Only, however, under two conditions: that she would tell no one its location, and that she first pass the three tests that all women must pass to be accepted into their clan.

 The first test begins tomorrow at dawn.
 She must pass this test before night falls.